 Palestine Red Crescent Society. (n.d.).
 Overview.
 Retrieved March 2024, from Palestine Red Crescent Society: https://www.palestinercs.org/en/Article/10997/overview

-Camilla Grøngård is a 4th semester student at the BA in Designculture with space and aesthetics.
-Her interests outside of fashion includes interiordesign, how it and the spaces influence peoples lived experience.
+Bio: Camilla Grøngård is a student in the BA in Design Culture program at the University of Southern Denmark (SDU).
+Her interests outside of fashion includes interior design, how it and the spaces influence people's lived experiences.